 Disney character interaction quality.
 If your kids are Disney-obsessed (ages 4-10 especially), Aulani delivers Mickey, Minnie, Goofy, and Stitch with real photo ops and character meals.
 Beaches' Sesame Street partnership is fantastic for ages 2-7 but kids age out of Sesame Street faster than Disney IP.

 Storytelling and theming.
-Aulani is a Disney property — the architecture, art program, and Menehune Adventure Trail (a property-wide treasure hunt for kids) all build a Hawaiian-Disney story.
+Aulani is a Disney property.
+The architecture, art program, and Menehune Adventure Trail (a property-wide treasure hunt for kids) all build a Hawaiian-Disney story.
 Beaches is high-quality but theming is generic resort.

 Spa and parent recovery.
 Aulani's Wailana adults-only pool is in a quiet corner of the property, and the spa is genuinely world-class.
 Beaches has decent adult facilities but doesn't separate them as cleanly.